usnistgov/cyrsoxs/README.md

 Cy-RSoXS: GPU enabled RSoXS simulation
 ====================================
-* This code solves the X-ray scattering on Graphical processing units (GPU).
+* This code calculates resonant X-ray scattering in the Born Approximation on Graphical Processing Units (GPU).
 Currently it supports the operation with 32 bit / 64 bit float datatypes.

 * The code can be executed through the Python interface (enabled through [Pybind11](https://github.com/pybind/pybind11))